reeshuffled/reeshuffled.github.io/_posts/2025-12-23-My-Year-Wrapped-2025.md

 ## Movies

 This year I really got into movies.
-It wasn’t until July that I really locked in.
+It wasn’t until July that I really locked in and fell in love with film.
+I'm still in the process of really discovering what I like and have been enjoying diving into an art form that I previously took for granted.

 If the movie title is linked, it is to a longer form review/brain dump that I have written on my site.